johnthagen/clion-cppcheck/README.md

 2. Install the [cppcheck plugin][cppcheck_plugin] into CLion.
 3. Configure the plugin with the **absolute** path to the `cppcheck` executable into the `cppcheck path` option.
     1. Windows
-        1. File | Settings | cppcheck configuration
+        1. File | Settings | Cppcheck configuration
         2. Usually the path is `C:\Program Files (x86)\Cppcheck\cppcheck.exe`
     2. macOS:
-        1. CLion | Preferences | cppcheck configuration
+        1. CLion | Preferences | Cppcheck configuration
         2. In a terminal run `which cppcheck` to find the path to `cppcheck`.
 If you installed it with [Homebrew](https://brew.sh/), the path will be `/usr/local/bin/cppcheck`.
     3. Linux
-        1. File | Settings | cppcheck configuration
+        1. File | Settings | Cppcheck configuration
         2. In a terminal run `which cppcheck` to find the path to `cppcheck`.
 If you installed it with your system's package manager, it is probably located at `/usr/bin/cppcheck`.